jluo1875/Network-Intrusion-Detection-System/README.md

 ### Build and Run

-To build and run this project, you need [docker installed](https://docs.docker.com/engine/install/) on your machine.
+To build and run this project, you need [docker](https://docs.docker.com/engine/install/) on your machine.

 Once docker is installed, clone the repository, and follow these steps: